sdingwan/Twitch-AI-Moderator-Bot/README.md

 - All moderation actions are logged to `moderator_bot.log`
 - HTTP request logs are automatically suppressed for clean output
 - Voice activation keyword can be customized in the `.env` file
-- Phonetic matching threshold can be adjusted in the code (default: 0.5)
+- AI matching provides intelligent username resolution using ChatGPT
 - Web interface provides both voice and text command options

 ## 🆘 Troubleshooting